Approaching Our Redsky 5E Conversion Book

 Brandon and I have worked together to develop the mechanics.
 Together, we’ve been wrestling with that core limitation of no magic.
 Redesigning classes and abilities to make sense without the excuse of, “magic lets me do it!” is much more difficult than it seems.
 In addition to reworking fantasy into something scientifically plausible, we have been tinkering with two new mechanics that bring the world of Dema to life through the players’ characters.

-The Element System is the key aspect of Redsky.
-It is the part of the world we want to shine through in all of our projects (wink wink) and there is no exception to this conversion book.
-Replacing the alignment system, a character’s Elements are foundational to how they will be played.
+Elemental Dualism and its six Elements are at the very heart of Redsky.
+It is the part of the world we want to shine through in all of our projects (wink wink) and this conversion book is no exception.
+Elemental Dualism replaces the classic alignment system - a character’s element is foundational to how they are played.
 Not only will it help guide players on how their character will act, it will also affect their ability scores and grant a unique ability that reflects that element’s outlook on the world.

 Each species is inspired by one element, but players will have the freedom to choose any combination they wish.
 I hope that this system is as well received as Gary Gygax’s alignments as it is just as fundamental to the world.